cscwcu/workshops/success-in-computer-science/time_management.md

 ## 3.4 Either be a Morning Person or a Night Owl

-I tell people this one all the time, mostly because people thing I'm crazy for being a morning person who starts my dat at 5:15 most days.
+I tell people this one all the time, mostly because people think I'm crazy for being a morning person who starts my day at 5:15 most days.
 I think it's crucial to know when you're productive and when you're not.
 For me, I know I struggle to do work whenever the sun goes down, I just can't focus or get work done well at night.
 So I make sure to get up early and get work done in the morning or afternoon, letting my relaxation come in the evening.
 But, I know plenty of people